 On paper, it’s typical Tilke fare: long straights funnelling into tight corners to promote overtaking.
-On paper, the layout didn’t look particularly heart-stopping, but Tilke took some inspiration from his successful Turkish design to add elevation changes to the mix.
+On paper, the layout didn’t look particularly heart-stopping, but Tilke took some inspiration from his successful Turkish design to add some great elevation changes to the mix.

 Let’s take a look at our Buddh International Circuit Guide:

 India Stat Attack

 Here are some fast facts about this year’s Indian Grand Prix: